 - 8/14/2020: Looking forward to hearing they’ve resolved the issue, hopefully as quickly as they responded.

-- 9/15/2020: Email received from Head of Product, “FYI, removing passwords from emails are in the making now so when you’re ready go go live – you won’t get any passwords by email.”
+- 9/15/2020: Email received from Head of Product, “FYI, removing [redacted] are in the making now so when you’re ready to go live – you won’t get [redacted issue].”

-Confirmed, I set up a new install and passwords are no longer included in welcome sign-up emails.
+Confirmed, I set up a new install, and the issue is resolved.
 Great response.
 Demonstrates receiving feedback and acting on it promptly.
 Improves security.
 Builds trust.

 Not yet submitted.
 Not yet convinced myself it’s actually a vulnerability, therefore need to think some more.